 To help these families, MANNA provides children a large bag (5 pounds) of supplemental food items, fresh fruits and vegetables and/or personal care items each Friday that schools are in session.

-- 4130 bags of food distributed every Friday
+- An average of 4,600 bags of food distributed weekly

 Here are some testimonials about the importance of this program to the families that benefit from this direct service.